 As ice-storms do.

 There is something almost playful about the Birches.
 Unlike their seemingly serious counterparts — “lines of straighter, darker trees”— the birches do not conform, they are scattered to left and right.
 Their odd angles trigger the poet’s imagination and he fancies that a boy has been swinging about them.
 Then again, the poet’s rational side is aware that the bent birches aren’t really the aftermath of a boy’s mischief; rather this is the work of an ice storm.
 Reality might not lend itself to a delightful backstory, but it doesn’t lessen the beauty of the icy birches either.
-Have a glimpse of what Frost saw in the winter birches.

 Often you must have seen them